curityio/oauth-agent-node-express/doc/Architecture.md

 ### GET `/userInfo`

-Endpoint which returns claims of the ID token contained in the session cookie.
+Endpoint which send the access token to the user info endpoint, then returns data.

 #### Example